WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 "stability", depending on the book or paper that you're reading.
 The steady state assumption is that the arrival rate is less than or equal to the departure rate.
-If a system is not in steady state, then one (or more!) queues in the model's network starts growing and are never empty (after a sufficiently long period of time).
+If a system is not in steady state, then one (or more!) queues in the model's network start growing without limit.

 What do these three assumptions mean for your system?